Ankr-network/ankr-docs/pages/rpc-service/getting-started.md

   * [Connect wallet](/rpc-service/getting-started/#connect-wallet)
   * [Deposit funds](/rpc-service/getting-started/#deposit-funds)

-As a Premium user, you have custom URLs at hand to enable your projects to interact with a blockchain.
+As a Premium user, you have private Endpoints at hand to enable your projects to interact with a blockchain.

 A Premium URL consists of a connection protocol (`https` or `wss`), domain name (`rpc.ankr.com`), common path of a blockchain to use (`/eth`), and your personal JWT token as the last segment of the path: